 What is an Internet Track?

-There are many types of internet tracks created when you go on the internet, depending on the browser or email program you are using, including:
+There are many types of internet tracks created when you go on the internet, depending on the browser you are using, including:

-- browser cache, browser history, favicons created when you browse sites,
+– browser cache, browser history, favicons created when you browse site

 While internet tracks exist to speed up browsing and to provide some convenient features for the internet user, they also present two problems.

-- The first is that internet tracks can be recovered by other people, which creates a privacy risk for some users.
+– Internet tracks can be recovered by other people, which creates a privacy risk for some users.

 How can I erase internet tracks so they can’t be recovered?